SunflowerOptDevs/devops-webtest/README.md

 Project 'webtest' is a web project  for testing of jenkins.

 # Integration TestNG for Junit.
-Install TestNG plugin can 'Run as' TestNG.xml
+In eclipse or STS you can install TestNG plugin to 'Run as' TestNG.xml